Patricia Soltysik: Founding of SLA

 Most of the early SLA members were drawn from a group that encountered DeFreeze at Vacaville, where they first met as Berkeley volunteers to the Black Cultural Association.
-Most of the SLA members were white, but Joe Remiro was Chicano, and Thero Wheeler was black and a former member of the Black Panthers.
+Most of the SLA members were white, but Joe Remiro was Chicano, and Thero Wheeler was Black and a former member of the Black Panthers.
 The relationships were complex, as DeFreeze was sexually involved with three of the women.
+Wheeler left the group as he disagreed with its plans to embrace violent tactics.

 On November 6, 1973, in Oakland, California, three SLA "soldiers" fatally shot Dr. Marcus Foster, Superintendent of Public Schools, and badly wounded his deputy Robert Blackburn.
 The men were attacked as they left an Oakland school board meeting.
-Mistakenly believing that Foster supported the introduction of identification cards into Oakland schools, the SLA condemned him as "fascist", but he had opposed this measure and gotten agreement not to do it from the school board.
+Mistakenly believing that Foster supported the introduction of identification cards into Oakland schools, the SLA condemned him as "fascist", but he had opposed this measure and gotten agreement from the school board not to do it.

-Patty Hearst, who joined the group after being kidnapped by them, testified later that Soltysik and Emily Harris, another white woman who had joined the SLA and became sexually involved with DeFreeze, were the two assailants who had shot Foster and Blackburn.
+Patty Hearst, who joined the group after being kidnapped by them in early 1974, testified later that Soltysik and Emily Harris, another white woman who had joined the SLA and became sexually involved with DeFreeze, were the two assailants who had shot Foster and Blackburn.
 Another account says that DeFreeze shot and wounded Blackburn.

 Joe Remiro and Russ Little were arrested in January 1974 after an armed confrontation with police in Concord, California, near where other members were staying at a house rented under a false name by Nancy Ling Perry.
-They were convicted and sentenced to prison.
+They were convicted and sentenced to prison on charges related to the Foster killing.